The Diabetes Diet

 Keep calorie intake the same.
 To regulate blood sugar levels, try to eat roughly the same amount every day, rather than overeating one day or at one meal, and then skimping the next.

-A recent study found that people who kept a food diary lost twice as much weight as those who didn’t.
+A recent study found that people who kept a food diary lost twice as much weight as those who didn't.
 Why?
-A written record helps you identify problem areas—such as your afternoon snack or your morning latte—where you’re getting more calories than you realized.
-It also increases your awareness of what, why, and how much you’re eating, which helps you cut back on mindless snacking.
+A written record helps you identify problem areas—such as your afternoon snack or your morning latte—where you're getting more calories than you realized.
+It also increases your awareness of what, why, and how much you're eating, which helps you cut back on mindless snacking.
+Keep a notebook handy or use an app to track your eating.

 Exercise can help you manage your weight and may improve your insulin sensitivity.
 An easy way to start exercising is to walk for 30 minutes a day (or for three 10-minute sessions if that's easier).
 You can also try swimming, biking, or any other moderate-intensity activity that has you working up a light sweat and breathing harder.